 - 2-year warranty for residential use

-Buyers in the market for a mower that offers the perfect combination of power and maneuverability might not need to look any further than California Trimmer’s RC190.
+Buyers in the market for a petrol hover mower that offers the perfect combination of power and maneuverability might not need to look any further than California Trimmer’s RC190.

-This hover mower isn’t ever going to find itself on any featherweight podium, granted, but for those willing to handle a few extra pounds in return for oodles of power and a machine that offers Ferrari-like performance with tank-like build and durability, the RC190 is well worth serious consideration.
+This petrol mower isn’t ever going to find itself on any featherweight podium, granted, but for those willing to handle a few extra pounds in return for oodles of power and a machine that offers Ferrari-like performance with a tank-like build and durability, the RC190 is well worth serious consideration.

 What we like most about the RC190 is that, in spite of its ponderous weight, when it gets moving it offers incredibly smooth and easy handling.